Subscribe to Our Newsletter

 Stuff To Look Out For

 That is the gist of the process.
 However, there is in fact, much more to flipping than just that.
-The investor must be able to bear the entry costs (mortgage loans, legal fees, stamp duty etc.) and possible holding costs (quit rent, assessment tax etc.) to buying properties.
-Additionally, if the investor sells his property in less than 5 years, his earnings will be taxed (RPGT).
+The investor must be able to bear the entry costs (mortgage loans, legal fees, stamp duty etc.) and possible holding costs (quit rent, assessment tax etc.) to buy properties.

 As such, the investor must be insightful enough to choose a property, whose projected value would exceed the costs of buying and holding the property.